pagkly/Zed/Investopedia3/How Determining the Dividend Rate Pays off for Investors.md

 The dividend rate is the total expected dividend payments from an investment, fund or portfolio expressed on an annualized basis plus any additional non-recurring dividends that an investor may receive during that period.
 Depending on the company's preferences and strategy, the dividend rate can be fixed or adjustable.

-Dividend rate is closely related to [dividend yield](https://www.investopedia.com/terms/d/dividendyield.asp), and sometimes used interchangeably.
+Dividend rate is closely related to [[dividend yield]](https://www.investopedia.com/terms/d/dividendyield.asp), and sometimes used interchangeably.

 ### Key Takeaways